Environmental Liability

 Following a first consultation from December 2006 - February 2007, the House of Commons Select Committee - The Environment Food and Rural Affairs Committee undertook an inquiry into the governments approach to the ELD their report was published on 12th July.

-On 29th February 2008, DEFRA launched its second consultation.
+On 29th February 2008, DEFRA launched a second consultation on the draft Regulations for England and for Wales.
 Full details can be found on the DEFRA website .

 See also GeneWatch press release.